0x-jerry/x-cms/readme.md

 # X-CMS

-This is a headless cms that provide REST API for blog system.
+This is a headless CMS system that provide REST API for blog.